ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 to the same value.
 The Ray autoscaler will then take over and modify the `replicas` field as pods are added to or removed from the cluster.

+For an example, check out the [config file](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.autoscaler.yaml) that we used in the above quickstart guide.

 ### Upscaling and downscaling speed

 If needed, you can also control the rate at which nodes should be added to or removed from the cluster.
 For applications with many short-lived tasks, you may wish to adjust the upscaling and downscaling speed to be more conservative.